fadoe/load-balancer-manager/README.md

                 host: 192.168.1.2       # the host for the worker ...                         # more worker
     loadbalancer2:                      # other name from a load balancer, used for command line
-        host: <http://example.com>      # other url to the load balancer
+        host: <example.com>             # other url to the load balancer
+        protocols: [ 'http', 'https' ]  # other protocoles for the load balancer, default 'http'
         part: <blog>                    # other name on the apache page after balancer://
         auth:
             ...